fameexpress/www.ageish.com/_posts/2024-03-20-emotional-wellbeing-self-care-sandwich-generation.markdown

 ## Conclusion

-Taking care of yourself isn't selfish—it’s essential.
+Taking care of yourself isn't selfish—it's essential.
 Prioritizing emotional well-being and proactive self-care empowers you to manage the complexities of being part of the Sandwich Generation, ensuring you're equipped to provide meaningful care while finding fulfillment and joy in your role.